-When you get to Week 22 of Dave Raymond’s American History course, you’ll be covering “The Second War For Independence: The War Between the States 1” We often think about what the leaders involved did, but we don’t always remember what they ate like Robert E. Lee Cake.
+Week 22 of Dave Raymond’s American History course, covers “The Second War For Independence: The War Between the States 1” We often think about what the leaders involved did, but we don’t always remember what they ate like Robert E. Lee Cake.

 One of the greatest leaders on either side of the War Between the States was Confederate general Robert E. Lee.
 Lee was known for his loyalty, kindness, and nobility as well as his southern heritage.
 Lee’s wife was Mary Custis, a beautiful southern belle, and their courtship likely followed the southern societal requirements of the time.
 It is rumored that Lee proposed to Mary over a slice of cake she made; that cake is now known as Robert E. Lee cake.
 Robert E. Lee cake was unique because it called for baking powder, which was not a common ingredient in the 1850s.
 Before then women usually used stiffly beaten egg whites to give their cakes an airy texture and help them rise.

 Robert E. Lee Cake

 *This recipe is adapted from the cookbook American Cake

 - 1 stick butter, melted